uwplse/pumpkin-pi/README.md

 ./together.sh
 ```

-Then check the `together` folder for the median runtimes (Figures 13 and 15) as well as the size of reduced functions.
+Then check the `together` folder for the median runtimes as well as the size of reduced functions.
 This also does a sanity check to make sure both versions of the code produce the same output.
-It does not yet try to reduce the proof that timed out with UP after an hour (it reduces it with DEVOID, but not with UP),
+It does not yet try to reduce the proof that timed out with EFF after an hour (it reduces it with DEVOID, but not with EFF),
 otherwise the case study would take ten hours to run.
 To run this just once, enter the `equiv4free` directory:

 ``